MrinaliniG/StarbucksTeamProject/README.md

 1) Mrinalini Gopalakrishnan - Order Use Case - Manage Order API, Get Menu API.
 Worked on setting up EC2 load balancer and deployment on AWS, contributions to trello board as a team member, Integration testing using postman.
-2) Megha Nair - Payment use case - Pay for an order API, Get payments for a user,Get payments for a reward card, Contributions to trello board as a team member, Integration testing using postman.
+2) Megha Nair - Payment use case - Pay for an order API, Get payments for a user API, Get payments for a reward card API, contributions to trello board as a team member, Integration testing using postman.
 3) Sahana Innanje - Registration and login use case - Registration API, Login API using email and password.
 Add Card use case - Add Card API, Get all cards of a user API.
 Worked on setting up EC2 instance load balancer on AWS, created github and trello boards, worked on docker setup using ECR and ECS.